Latest Blog Articles

 How do you determine the amount of people your storm shelter will fit?

-FEMA 320 and ICC 500 require that each occupant have 3 square feet of space.
+FEMA 320 requires that each occupant have 3 square feet of space, and FEMA 361 requires each occupant to have 5 square feet.

 Can my above ground shelter be moved if I sell my home?